mohitbgupta-tcw/quantkit/documentations/ASSETALLOCATION.md

 ### Datasources

-The asset allocation tool uses a variaty of datasources.
+The asset allocation tool employs a diverse range of data sources, significantly augmenting the integrated API library.
+By incorporating various financial and market data providers, the tool ensures users have access to comprehensive and up-to-date information, enabling them to make well-informed investment decisions.

 - Fundamental Data: Quandl
 - Price Data: Quandl